todor1/cfe-reactify-django/README.md

 A full-stack web application that integrates Django REST Framework with React, providing a modern, responsive user interface powered by a robust backend.

+## Problems
+- The old Django version not running properly with a local installation neither with uv, nor with venv
+- The dockerized version not able to get the react build changes into the django static files even when the scripts are run and files have been copied to the static-cdn-local folder.
+Port 8000 does not change from the initial hello world message
+- Other than that, the react app is working properly on port 3000

 ## 🚀 Features
 - Django 2.0.6 backend with REST API
 - React frontend with hot-reloading